-The following month, despite the increasing rates of transmission outside of China, by ensuring the public that the virus is "under control" in this country and how the government is doing a "good job" monitoring the cases.
+The following month, despite the increasing rates of transmission outside of China, Trump continued to downplay the threat of the virus on numerous standard outlets and/or Twitter by ensuring the public that the virus is "under control" in this country and how the government is doing a "good job" monitoring the cases.
 However, with the conflicting statements from top experts released to the media, a culture of fear perpetuated by Trump emerged to control the messages released to the public.
 It began at a White House Briefing in late February, when Dr.